 Project Name Investment Job Creation Scope of Work/Details Announced in 2019 an expansion of their consumer research and development center.
-This was prompted by GlaxoSmithKline the Pfizer/GlaxoSmithKline merger in December 2018; Consumer Healthcare \$16.7 million 183 Hiring began March 2020 · Announced expansion and modernization of its Kevlar DuPont \$110.5 million 60 manufacturing plant in Chesterfield County in 2020 Pharmaceutical Product Development Expanding its bioanalytical laboratory and adding 42,500 LLC \$63.7 million 200 square feet; Job creation through 2021 · Completed a 10,000 square-foot technology center in Wipro Technologies \$2 million 200 2019; Job creation over two years 1 5 · New, five-story 150,000 square-foot corporate Kinsale Insurance Company \$50 million 400 headquarters building in Henrico County; ECD early 2021 The Results Companies \$1.5 million 600 Opened their second call center in 2019 in Midlothian + -10 Opened Specialty fulfillment and last-mile delivery center Amazon, Inc. N/A 150 May 2020 rimazon, me.
-17/11 150 Luxury apartment towers; Phase I to be complete early South Falls I & II \$150 million N/A 2021; Phase II construction is expected to start in fall 2020 South Fulls F & II ψτε σ mmmon 11/11 Zoning change was approved summer 2020 for Courthouse Landing; Development planned for 122 acres SE of the Route 288-Iron Bridge Road interchange in Chesterfield County; Dunphy Properties and Shuler Properties plan for 120-room hotel, 265,000 square feet retail space, 100,000 square feet of office and medical office, 115,000 square feet self-storage space, 600 multifamily units, 300 apartments, and 300 townhomes Courthouse Landing Development \$290 N/A and condos.
-Courting Burnaring Bury or opinions \$2 50 1,171 In Midlothian, Blackwood Development Company is developing a mixed-use development on 25 acres including 240-unit independent senior living community; 100,000 square feet of retail, office, and restaurant space; Winterfield Crossing N/A N/A Additional multifamily projects are planned The state of the s 1,712 1,171 Thalhimer Realty Partners Inc. proposed in 2020 24,000 square feet of retail or restaurant space, 19 luxury apartments above that retail space and 50 upscale for-sale Promenade at Winterfield N/A N/A townhouses - " In Chesterfield County, RNVP Associates, Belasco Inc. and Pony Farm Associates in 2020 proposed a mixed-use project; The development will be on 110 acres and includes 1,250 residential units above first floor office/retail spaces; Housing would consist of apartments, townhomes, condos, and other multifamily units; Likely Starview Village N/A N/A would be 2022 before construction begins ~ ~ ~ · · · · · · · · · · · · · · · · · 1.1/11 1.1/11 VCU Health's Children's Pavilion adding a 500,000 VCU Health \$400 million+ N/A square-foot inpatient facility; ECD 2023 603,000 square-foot healthcare facility; ECD summer VCU Health \$349.2 million N/A 2021 .
-Co Houldi \$2.5.2 mmion 1.1/11 The Franklin Street Gym will be demolished in spring Virginia Commonwealth University \$121 million N/A 2020 to make room for the new STEM building Lumber Liquidators N/A 200 Moved headquarters to Henrico County in 2019 Edinosi Elquidatois 1 1/ /1 200 1110 rea neadquarters to Herrico County in 2017
+This was prompted by GlaxoSmithKline the Pfizer/GlaxoSmithKline merger in December 2018; Consumer Healthcare \$16.7 million 183 Hiring began March 2020 · Announced expansion and modernization of its Kevlar DuPont \$110.5 million 60 manufacturing plant in Chesterfield County in 2020 Pharmaceutical Product Development Expanding its bioanalytical laboratory and adding 42,500 LLC \$63.7 million 200 square feet; Job creation through 2021 , Completed a 10,000 square-foot technology center in Wipro Technologies \$2 million 200 2019; Job creation over two years New, five-story 150,000 square-foot corporate Kinsale Insurance Company \$50 million 400 headquarters building in Henrico County; ECD early 2021 The Results Companies \$1.5 million 600 Opened their second call center in 2019 in Midlothian The Results Companies ψ1.5 mmion 000 Opened Specialty fulfillment and last-mile delivery center Amazon, Inc. N/A 150 May 2020 Amazon, mc.
+IV/A 130 Luxury apartment towers; Phase I to be complete early South Falls I & II \$150 million N/A 2021; Phase II construction is expected to start in fall 2020 South Falls I & II \$130 111111011 IN/A Zoning change was approved summer 2020 for Courthouse Landing; Development planned for 122 acres SE of the Route 288-Iron Bridge Road interchange in Chesterfield County; Dunphy Properties and Shuler Properties plan for 120-room hotel, 265,000 square feet retail space, 100,000 square feet of office and medical office, 115,000 square feet self-storage space, 600 Ф200 27/4 multifamily units, 300 apartments, and 300 townhomes Courthouse Landing Development \$290 N/A and condos.
+In Midlothian, Blackwood Development Company is developing a mixed-use development on 25 acres including 240-unit independent senior living community; 37/4 27/1 100,000 square feet of retail, office, and restaurant space; Winterfield Crossing N/A N/A Additional multifamily projects are planned Thalhimer Realty Partners Inc. proposed in 2020 24,000 square feet of retail or restaurant space, 19 luxury apartments above that retail space and 50 upscale for-sale Promenade at Winterfield N/A N/A townhouses In Chesterfield County, RNVP Associates, Belasco Inc. and Pony Farm Associates in 2020 proposed a mixed-use project; The development will be on 110 acres and includes 1,250 residential units above first floor office/retail spaces; Housing would consist of apartments, townhomes, condos, and other multifamily units; Likely Starview Village N/A N/A would be 2022 before construction begins VCU Health's Children's Pavilion adding a 500,000 VCU Health \$400 million+ N/A square-foot inpatient facility; ECD 2023 603,000 square-foot healthcare facility; ECD summer VCU Health \$349.2 million N/A 2021 The Franklin Street Gym will be demolished in spring Virginia Commonwealth University \$121 million N/A 2020 to make room for the new STEM building Lumber Liquidators N/A 200 Moved headquarters to Henrico County in 2019 Lamost Diquidutois 1 1/ 1 1 200 1.10 .
+Ca Housequarters to Herrico County in 2017